huttadam/API-Webserver-Travel-Plan/README.md

 **Activity**

 The Activity model relationship with the Destination model is similar to the User > Trip relationship, Trip > Destination relationships.
 The Destination model relationship with the Activity model is a one to many relationship.
 So one destination can have multiple activities but every activity needs only one destination.
+A deletion of a destination will effect the activities related to it.

 #### Activity Model